 We don´t request any flight reservation or accommodation.
 Please do not buy the ticket until the visa is granted as the decision period may take up to 1 month.

-1. National visa application form.
 Each applicant must complete and sign a visa application, filling in each of its sections.
+If a minor the visa form must be signed by both parents.

-• Acceptance at an authorized teaching centre to carry out a full-time study programme.
+Acceptance at an authorized teaching centre to carry out a full-time study programme.

-• Acceptance at a research or training centre.
+Acceptance at a research or training centre.

-• Acceptance into a student mobility programme (in this case, the applicant must also provide proof of acceptance at a study centre, of having found accommodation with a family or at an institution, and the commitment of the organizer of the programme to bear the costs).
+Acceptance into a student mobility programme (in this case, the applicant must also provide proof of acceptance at a study centre, of having found accommodation with a family or at an institution, and the commitment of the organizer of the programme to bear the costs).

-• Acceptance for a non-remunerated internship on the basis of a signed agreement.
+Acceptance for a non-remunerated internship on the basis of a signed agreement.

-• An agreement with the organization responsible for the volunteer programme.
+An agreement with the organization responsible for the volunteer programme.

 These documents must certify that the applicant has been accepted in an institution in Spain be it public or private, officially recognized by the Spanish authorities.
 The study plan must be included, as well as the duration.
 Complete program of your studies: subjects, credits, length (starting and finishing dates), name of the Certificate/Grade you will obtain at the end of your studies.

-5. Proof of financial means.
-Original and a copy of the documents proving that the applicant (or their legal representative or the family member (mother or father) supporting them) has sufficient financial means to cover the expenses of the student's stay and return.
+Documents proving that the applicant (or the family member (mother or father) supporting them) has sufficient financial means to cover the expenses of the student's stay and return.
 The minimum required amount is equivalent to 100% of Spain's Public Multiple Effects Income Indicator (IPREM).
 To this amount must be added 75% of the IPREM for the first family member and 50% of the IPREM for each additional family member.
 If proof is provided that accommodation for the entire stay has been paid for in advance, this amount will be deducted.
-The IPREM IN 2024: 600 € /month, 7,200 €/year.

 Documents to be submitted are as follows: